Release Of Five New Nematode Packs To Combat More Insect Pests Naturally

-A new army of Biological control is being un-leashed this spring from Dragonfli.
-The move away from insecticides for garden pest control can be even faster now with many new natural solutions available for 2021.
-The use of nematodes is already popular with gardeners for pests like Vine weevil and this year many other insect pests can be controlled with this form of natural pest control.
+Dragonfli are unleashing a new army of biological control this spring.
+The move away from insecticides for garden pest control can now be accelerated with many new natural solutions available for 2021.
+Nematodes are already popular solutions for gardeners treating pests such as Vine Weevil, and this year many other insect pests can now be controlled with this form of natural pest control.

-One of the new Dragonfli nematode products is Asparagus Beetle Killer.
-The first generation of Asparagus beetle larvae appear on Asparagus plants during May and June.
-This is the time to apply Asparagus Beetle Killer nematodes, unlike many other nematode applications, the nematodes are sprayed directly onto the Asparagus beetle larvae on the plants.
+One of the new Dragonfli nematode products is the Asparagus Beetle Killer.
+The first generation of Asparagus beetle larvae appear on Asparagus plants during May and June and this is the time to apply Asparagus Beetle Killer nematodes.
+Unlike many other nematode applications, the nematodes should be sprayed directly onto the Asparagus beetle larvae on the plants.
 The nematodes then enter the larvae and kill them.
 This provides a new, safe and natural way to protect Asparagus plants from this damaging pest.